wisorlab/matlab-pipeline/README.md

   git add filename
   ```

-  or to add multiple files using wildcard (*) syntax :
+  or to add multiple files using wildcard (*) syntax, type something like :

   ```
   git add *.m